gbeckers/Darr/docs/tutorialarray.rst

 Creating an array from scratch
 ------------------------------
 Use the 'create_array' function.
-Particularly useful if you want to create a gigantic array that does not fit in RAM memory.
+Particularly useful if you want to create a gigantic array that does not fit in RAM memory so that creating a NumPy array first is not possible.

 .. code:: python